Learn About Cannabis

 Edibles:

-Food that has been infused with cannabis to provide it with medical efficacy and possibly to deliver euphoria.
+Food that has been infused with cannabis.
 Although there are several different methods by which edibles can be produced, one of the most popular is the use of cannabis butter (cannabutter) or cannabis-infused oil.
 Edibles are sometimes called “medibles” due to their medical quality and popularity among patients who cannot or do not desire to smoke.
-Edibles feature a significantly longer onset time than smoking or vaporizing (both of which take effect in only about 2.5 minutes), typically requiring 45 minutes to an hour to achieve onset.
-The medical efficacy and euphoria delivered by edibles lasts longer than smoking or vaporizing and is typically perceived as more potent.
+Edibles typically feature a significantly longer onset time than smoking or vaporizing (both of which take effect in only about 2.5 minutes), typically requiring 45 minutes to an hour to achieve onset.
+The effects delivered by edibles lasts longer than smoking or vaporizing and is typically perceived as more potent.

 Feminized:

 Cannabis seeds that have been selectively bred to produce only females.
-This is desireable because it is the mature female plants that produce the most resinous trichomes that contain cannabinoids, the source of all medical efficacy in cannabis.
+This is desirable because it is the mature female plants that produce the most resinous trichomes that contain cannabinoids.
 Male plants are identified at the beginning of the flower stage of cultivation and typically destroyed.
 While many sources will cite feminized seeds as producing the same quality plants as non-feminized varieties, some master breeders claim that feminization produces plants that aren’t as reliable or stable as their non-feminized siblings.

 Flowering Time: